-Local government and tangata whenua will co-govern Taharoa, and inspire others to share in its care.
+Local government and tangata whenua will co-govern Kai lwi Lakes and inspire others to share in its care.

-- To have effective co-governance arrangements that reflect the active and equal decision-making of Local Government and tangata whenua. - To develop a "family" of participants who are committed to working with us to optimise the values of the Domain. - To establish opportunities for the Domain to be a source of cultural and environmental education (possibly through the development of an education facility).
+- To have effective co-governance arrangements that reflect the active and equal decision-making of local government and tangata whenua. - To develop a "family" of participants who are committed to working with us to optimise the values of Kai Iwi Lakes. - To establish opportunities for Kai Iwi Lakes to be a source of cultural and environmental education including through the development of an education facility.